Osamakanaan/Osamakanaan/README.md

-- 👋 Hi, I’m @Osamakanaan
-- 👀 I’m interested in AI and machine learning
-- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on ...
+ Hi 👋,

+I’m Osama Kanan

+🔹I am a Computer and Communication Engineer.

+🔹Currently pursuing  master's degree in Computer and Communication Engineering at Lebanese International University

+🔹I do machine learning and deep learning.

+🔹I am expanding my machine-learning knowledge on a day-to-day basis.

+🔹I worked as a Technical Coordinator and am looking for a machine learning intern position :)

+🔹Currently doing YouTube.

-- 📫 How to reach me ...
+🔹 Best way to reach me is by [email](osamakanaan593@gmail.com) or [LinkedIn](https://www.linkedin.com/in/osama-kanaan-986351181/overlay/about-this-profile/)

 <!---
 Osamakanaan/Osamakanaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.